weklund/learn-c-sharp-with-tests/README.md

 When learning new languages, I like to play around in a scripting environment to pick up the syntax, but don't want to start a _pet project_ just to learn another language

-What I like to do is explore concepts and then solidify the ideas with tests.
+I like to do is explore concepts and then solidify the ideas with tests.
 Tests verify the code I write is correct and documents the feature I have learned.

 Taking my experience of learning with a group and my own personal way I am going to try and create something that hopefully proves useful to other teams.
-Learning the fundamentals by writing small tests so that you can then take your existing software design skills and ship some great systems.
+Learning the fundamentals by writing small tests with quick feedback loops so that you can then take your existing software design skills and ship some great systems.

 ## Who this is for